 Outdoors, there are a few great activities to keep your warm.
 The McCormick Tribune ice rink at Millennium Park offers free ice-skating (there is a charge for skate rental) every day from late-November through mid-March.
 The Chicago Winter Dance festival takes place in February and offers free ice-skating lessons on Saturdays and Sundays and free dance lessons and parties on Fridays and Saturdays.
 From November to January, the Lincoln Park Zoo, the largest free zoo in the US, becomes a dazzling display of lights during Zoo Lights.

 Many of sightseeing tours operate year round as well, so you can see the city from the heated comfort or a bus or van.
-Hop-on, hop-off buses will get you from point to point easily or you can take a Blues Tour or Film Tour to learn more about the city’s history without venturing out in the cold.
+Hop-on, hop-off buses in Chicago will get you from point to point easily.

 - Katie Hammel